purepelmen/JuiceOS-Kernel32/README.md

 ```console
 sudo apt install xorriso
 ```

-Windows users should install **Qemu for Windows**.
+Windows users should install **Qemu for Windows**, and add Qemu to Windows environment variables.

 Linux users should install this:
 ```console
 sudo apt install qemu-system-x86
 ```

 ## Running in emulator
 Linux:
 ```console
 make run
 ```

 Windows:
 Change path to the ISO file in `run.bat` and run it

 ## Running on a real hardware
 For linux users:
 ```console